 For many years, MIT’s Undergraduate Research Opportunities Program (UROP) has offered MIT undergraduates a chance to partner with faculty on cutting-edge research.
 For undergraduates across the School of Engineering who want a deeper research experience, the year-long SuperUROP program was launched.

 At MIT it’s amazingly easy to find an engineering student whose goals include performing with the Boston Pops, a math student who plays a mean jazz piano, or a marine biologist who is also a stellar cellist.
 At MIT, students seeking a STEM education are also able to further their passion for music: the Institute offers unique opportunities to pursue mastery of both.

 The Office of Digital Learning (ODL) has created a new community of digital learning innovators called the MITx Digital Learning Lab.
 A collaborative program between ODL and MIT’s academic departments, the lab’s team strives to study and refine the use of digital learning on campus and beyond.

 MIT has launched a new effort that will support teachers from pre-kindergarten to high school in their efforts to use emerging digital learning tools, especially in the areas of science, technology, engineering, and math (STEM).

 Freshman advising seminars are a half-century-old tradition at MIT, giving students the opportunity to explore topics outside the core curriculum in a small group setting while receiving valuable mentoring from faculty.
-Last fall, the Mens et Manus seminar gave that format a hands-on twist.
+Recently, the Mens et Manus seminar gave that format a hands-on twist.